You're Not Your Personality (And Science Now Confirms It)

 4 min. read | Mindset | Habits | Personality

 Science now confirms your personality can change - intentionally.
-But the harder part, of course, is execution - and changing takes more than just willpower.
-Here’s where hypnosis helps you shift those traits you want to change with far less friction and struggle.
+But the harder part, of course, is execution, and changing takes more than willpower alone.
+Here's where hypnosis helps you shift the traits you want to change with far less friction and struggle.

-Literally one week after I posted on Instagram about how you’re not your personality, CBS Sunday Morning aired a fascinating story saying the same thing.
+Literally one week after I posted on Instagram about how you’re not your personality, CBS Sunday Morning aired a fascinating story making the same case.
 The universe has a wicked sense of timing!

 Let’s get into it.